Gexkill/sweng2/RASD/src/index.md

 * Ride: it starts when the taxi receives the request and ends when it leaves the last client of the ride.
 The simple ride is specified by start ride, client and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
 * Taxi sharing: it is the possibility that if different people (it's not required that they know each other) of the same start zone go to the same direction, even if the end is not the same, to use the same taxi and to have a unique group fee.
 A sharing ride is identified by clients that use it and for each client the start and end point
 * Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, client and time.
 It can be sharing or not.
 See client to fields details.
-* Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available.
+* Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available. **KEEP or remove?**
 * Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the start point that can be get by GPS (current position) or inserting manually
 * Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues.
 A zone is specified by a list of bounds.
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task